monadiq/monadiq.com/README.md

 ### Theme
 To adjust most of the setting modify the values in `config.toml`.

-Other specific page data is located in the `data` directory.

-To modify the theme directly i.e. css, termplates, layouts, js modify the `themes/airspace-hugo` directory
+To modify the theme directly i.e. css, templates, layouts, js modify the `themes/hugo-elate-theme` directory.

 ## Deployment